TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 The next part of an error gives us the name of the file in which you can find the error (in this case, our `script.js`), and also the line number.
 This allows you to easily navigate to the problematic line in your code.
 Here, the error originates from the fifth line of `script.js`, which is displayed as a link under the error message with the text `at script.js:5`.
 If you click this link, most browsers will navigate to the exact line of code and the rest of your script in the Sources tab of the Developer Tools.
 Sometimes your browser's console will also display the column (or character) in the line at which the error is occurring.
 In our example, this would be `at script.js:5:12`.

 Another important part of an error is the stack trace.
-While the line number helps you locate the line in your code, the stack trace helps you understand when the error was thrown in your application, and what functions were called that lead up to running the lines of code responsible for the error.
-So for example, if we have the following code:
+This helps you understand when the error was thrown in your application, and what functions were called that led up to the error.
+So, for example, if we have the following code:

 ~~~js
 const a = 5;